llvm/llvm-blog-www/content/posts/2024-08-29-gsoc-three-way-comparison.md

 # Background

-Three-way comparison is an operation present in many high-level languages, such as C++ and its starhip operator or Rust and the `Ord` trait.
+Three-way comparison is an operation present in many high-level languages, such as C++ and its spaceship operator or Rust and the `Ord` trait.
 It operates on two values for which there is a defined comparison operation and returns `-1` if the first operand is less than the second, `0` if they are equal, and `1` otherwise.
 At the moment, compilers that use LLVM express this operation using different sequences of instructions which are optimized and lowered individually rather than as a single operation.
 Adding an intrinsic for this operation would therefore help us generate better machine code on some targets, as well as potentially optimize patterns in the middle-end that we didn't optimize before.

 # What was done

 Over the course of the project I have added two new intrinsics to the LLVM IR: `llvm.ucmp` for an unsigned 3-way comparison and `llvm.scmp` for a signed comparison.
 They both take two arguments that must be integers or vectors of integers and return an integer or a vector of integers with the same number of elements.
 The arguments and the result do not need to have the same type.

 In the middle-end the following passes received some support for these intrinsics: